BabylonJS/OldDocumentationSite/content/features/Support/NPM_Support.md

 </html>
 ```

-After adding `index.ts` we are ready to start developing.
+After adding a new file called `index.ts` we are ready to start developing.

 ### Adding babylon support

 We will start a simple project with Babylon core module, the loaders, and the GUI.

 First - let's install babylon's dependencies: